MarkMeltzer/household-dashboard/README.md

 npm run build
 ```

-# TODO/Known issues
- - ~~Fetch errors aren't caught correctly.
-They are caught on the json parse promise which will still fail if the api responds with an error but prevents providing useful error messages.~~
- - Passwords should also be hashed client-side to protect passwords sent over insecure connections.
- - ~~The WeekList component is getting a bit crowded.
-Top and bottom sections should be spun of into their own components.~~
- - Currently login tokens do not expire.
- - ~~Updating a weeklist should be done using a PUT request rather than a POST.~~
- - Implement cleanup of useEffect fetches.
- - Create a logo/favicon
- - Salt is appended to hash, so doesn't need to be saved seperatly.
- - Flask is still running in development mode.
- - Navigating directly to an existing URL below the root gives a 404.
- - ~~In weekList edit mode the list is not shown in columns like in the view mode.~~

 # Future features
 - Save meals as proper objects in database with information on recipes, ingredients, vegetarian etc
 	- Provide option to add new meals